 Join for a virtual launch of Caldecott Medal winner Allen Say’s newest book, Miss Irwin, that tells the story of memory and family.
 After the reading of the new book, Allen Say will be in conversation around the resonant themes of this book and the process of painting and creating this story.
 He will be joined by Lori Benton, Vice President and Publisher for Scholastic Trade Publishing and Say's long-time friend and collaborator, and Ken Geist, Vice President Publisher at Large at Scholastic and editor of Miss Irwin.

 Miss Irwin will be available in the JANM Store.
 Find Allen Say’s other books available now in the JANM Store.
+Limited signed copies will be available.

 About the book: